Apartment Room Share NYC: The Ultimate Renting Guide

 Roommates

-If you're one of the thousands of people each year who can't afford an entire apartment, are new to the city, or are simply looking to save, then finding a room is probably on your agenda.
-While some people team up with friends, the majority of folks turn to dozens of programs and sites that match roommates with potential apartments.
+If you're one of the thousands of people each year who can't afford an entire apartment, are new to the city, or are simply looking to save, finding a room is probably on your agenda.
+While some people team up with friends, most folks turn to dozens of programs and sites that match roommates with potential apartments.
 It's an exploding market that the real estate industry has begun acknowledging and catering to, and surprisingly, not just for people in their 20s.
-Regardless of age or background, many people are searching for compatible, like-minded individuals to share living expenses.
+Many seek compatible, like-minded individuals to share living expenses regardless of age or background.

 Sharing an Apartment--A Great Option for Many

-If you like extreme privacy and feel pretty inflexible when it comes to living situations, sharing an apartment with other people may not be for you.
+If you like extreme privacy and feel inflexible about living situations, sharing an apartment with others may not be for you.

 • Not making enough to afford an entire apartment